Engineering (ENGR) Courses

 3305 Probability and Risk in Engineering (3-0).
 Modeling of random processes in engineering design and decision making.
 Fundamentals of probability spaces; random variables, dependence and independence; mean values and moments.
 Development of mathematical and simulation models, and their relevance to engineering design and decision making.

 3331 Engineering Materials (2-3).
-Introduction to engineering material chemistry, corrosion, microstructure, and processing.
+Introduction to engineering material chemistry, microstructure, failure, and processing.
 Evaluation of material performance under applied loads for engineering applications.
-Physical properties of metals, weldments, polymers, and composites.
-Related ASTM test specifications and nondestructive evaluation of engineering materials.
+Physical properties of metals, ceramics, polymers, and composites.
+Related ASTM tests to evaluate mechanical properties of engineering materials.

 3404 Introduction to Fluid Mechanics (3-3).
 Introduction of properties of fluids, conservation of mass, energy and momentum with applications to internal and external flows.
 Laboratory collection and analysis of data from experiments to determine fluid and flow field properties with emphasis on conservation principles.

-Prerequisite: Engineering 2302; Civil or Mechanical Engineering Majors only, or Departmental permission.
+Prerequisite: Engineering 2302; Civil Engineering Majors, Mechanical Engineering Majors, or Departmental permission.

 4201 Professional Engineering Practice (2-0).
 The role of the engineer as a design professional .
 Professional responsibility and liability, contract law, risk management, contract formation, business practices, ethics and professional registration.

 Prerequisite: Senior standing.